 The “Instrument Setup “ Preference window

-- If a future market is not included in our database, a new future type needs to be added through the corresponding setup window (prior to adding a specific contract month symbol)
+If a future market is not included in our database, a new future type needs first to be added through the corresponding setup window (prior to adding a specific contract month symbol)

 - The data retention settings will be aligned with the default value of the corresponding setup window